 With COVID-19 enforcing changes in lifestyles, one major benefit that has come out of this pandemic is the huge increase in people cycling – both indoors and outdoors, to the extent that in the past few days, the New York Times reported a World shortage of bikes! (see article here)

 The health benefits of cycling are huge, and there are a few disadvantages (road traffic & a lack of cycle lanes in major cities outside of places like Amsterdam are the main negatives).
 As a non-load bearing exercise, cycling can be beneficial if you’re just getting back into fitness or are overweight, as, compared to jogging, the pressures on joints are minimal.

-As woth many forms of exercise, cycling can help from both physical and psychological perspectives.
+As with many forms of exercise, cycling can help from physical and psychological perspectives.

-On a physical perspective some of the positives are obvious, and others not so much.
+From a physical perspective, some of the positives are obvious, and others not so much.
 The list includes:

 - prevention or management of disease

 From a psychological perspective, again, benefits are significant.

 When you exercise, your body releases chemicals called endorphins.
 These endorphins interact with the receptors in your brain that reduce your perception of pain.
 Endorphins also trigger a positive feeling in the body, similar to morphine.
 Other mental health benefits include: